Chancellor of the Exchequer: England ( – 1708)

-Chancellors of the Exchequer of Great Britain (1708–1817)
+Great Britain (1708–1817)

-Chancellors of the Exchequer of the United Kingdom (1817–present)
+United Kingdom (1817–present)

-Although the Kingdoms of Great Britain and Ireland had been united by the Acts of Union 1800 (39 & 40 Geo.
-III c.
-67), the Exchequers of the two Kingdoms were not consolidated until 1817 under 56 Geo.
-III c.
-98. For the holders of the Irish office before this date, see Chancellor of the Exchequer of Ireland.
+Although the Kingdoms of Great Britain and Ireland had been united by the Acts of Union 1800, the Exchequers of the two Kingdoms were not consolidated until 1817 under the Consolidated Fund Act 1816 (56 Geo.
+3. c.
+98).
+For the holders of the Irish office before this date, see Chancellor of the Exchequer of Ireland.